School of Professional Advancement

 The next start date is approaching!

-Contact us to learn more about the online Master of Professional Studies (MPS) in Homeland Security Studies.
+Contact us to learn more about the Bachelor of Interdisciplinary Studies.

 Interested in putting your skills to work for your future?
-Start your application today to earn your degree in Homeland Security Studies from a world-renowned university.
+Start your application today to earn your degree from a world-renowned university.